DimEvil/VISdatapaper/VIS-occurrences-paper.md

 ###Inland waters

-The Inland waters dataset deals with enclosed waters and riverine habitats in Flanders, including head streams, affluents and canals part of the drainage basisns of the river Yser, the river Meuse and the river Scheldt.
-These 3 drainage basisns are divided into 11 Flemisch sub basins, which are divided into 102 sub-basins.
+The ‘Inland waters’ dataset deals with enclosed waters including cut off river arms, gravel pits, ponds, natural lakes and artificial lakes and riverine habitats in Flanders, including head streams, tributaries and canals part of the drainage basins of the rivers Yser, Meuse and Scheldt.
+These three drainage basins are divided into eleven Flemish river catchments, which are divided into 102 sub basins.
+Overall, there are 48 unique enclosed waters sampled on 792 spots and 1452 riverine sample points were taken in 419 streams or rivers.

 ![Figure 7](images/image_7.PNG)